 We estimate the grant date fair value of stock options using a Black-Scholes valuation model.
-During fiscal 2013 we made changes to update the valuation assumptions to Company specific information.
-These changes had no material impact on the calculation.
-For fiscal 2013 the expected volatility was based on the historical volatility of the ULTA Common Shares.
+For fiscal 2014 and 2013, the expected volatility was based on the historical volatility of the ULTA Common Shares.
 The risk free interest rate was based on the United States Treasury yield curve in effect on the date of grant for the respective expected life of the option.
 The expected life represents the time the options granted are expected to be outstanding.
-For fiscal 2013, the expected life of options granted was derived from historical data on Ulta stock option exercises.
+For fiscal 2014 and 2013, the expected life of options granted was derived from historical data on Ulta stock option exercises.
+The historical exercise data is updated on an annual basis and the changes have not had a material impact on the calculation in any years presented.
+During fiscal 2013, we made changes to update the valuation assumptions to Company specific information.
+These changes had no material impact on the calculation.
 Prior to 2013, we had limited historical data related to exercise behavior since our initial public offering on October 30, 2007.
 As a result, we elected to use the shortcut approach to determine the expected life in accordance with the SEC Staff Accounting Bulletin on share-based payments and the expected volatility was based on the historical volatility of a peer group of publicly-traded companies.
-Beginning in fiscal 2013, we introduced a forfeiture rate.
-Forfeitures of options are estimated at the grant date based on historical rates of the Company's stock option activity and reduce the compensation expense recognized.